ysc1995/HelloAgora/README.md

 ```

 # Implement basic video call function
-This Session will introduce how to use Agora SDK to make a basic one-to-one video call.
+This section will introduce how to use Agora SDK to make a basic one-to-one video call.

 ### 1. Create the UI